telerik/ajax-docs/api/server/Telerik.Web.UI/DrawerClientEvents.md

 ###  OnInitialize `String`

-Fired when the multicolumncombobox control is initialized.
+Fired when the control is initialized.

 ###  OnItemClick `String`